-The apartment building Chesa Futura in St. Moritz, Foster and Partners, Was designed by combining cutting-edge technology and ancient tradition.
-At design were used advanced programs of three-dimensional design cad to get a very innovative.
-At a constructional level was used on one side to a structure of laminated wood and steel, other traditional building techniques with regard to the wooden lining, material conforms to the criteria of environmental sustainability.
-Its use, if done sensibly, can contribute to forest regeneration, establishing to break down older trees and replace them with young essences.
+The apartment building Chesa Futura in St. Moritz, Foster and Partners, was designed by combining cutting-edge technologies and ancient tradition.
+In the design phase, advanced three-dimensional cad drawing programs were used to obtain a very innovative shape.
+On the construction level, a laminated wood and steel structure was used on the one hand, and traditional construction techniques on the other as regards the wood cladding, a material that complies with environmental sustainability criteria.
+Its use, if done in a sensitive way, can contribute to forest regeneration, establishing to cut down the oldest trees and replace them with young essences.

 The building consists of three floors and two underground levels used for parking.
-Its round shape is a response to the conformation of the territory and local climatic conditions.
-Avoids massive appearance and at the same time to have a panoramic view of the valley and Lake St. Moritz.
-The property is off the ground and supported on eight pilotis steel: is part of the Swiss tradition that the buildings in the mountains are off the ground, to avoid the problem of snow accumulating in the winter months.
-The shape has been refined with a program that combines the plan and elevation of the project to create a three-dimensional volume.
+Its rounded shape is a response to the conformation of the territory and the local climatic conditions.
+It allows you to avoid a massive appearance and at the same time have a broad panoramic view of the valley and Lake St. Moritz.
+The structure is raised from the ground and resting on eight steel pilotis: it is part of the Swiss tradition that buildings in the mountains are detached from the ground, to overcome the problem of snow that settles in the winter months.
+The shape has been perfected with a program that combines the plan and elevation of the project to create a three-dimensional volume.

 The digital information obtained were directly transferred to the cutting tools for the realization of models of study and subsequently to the machines with which the components were machined timber construction.